High order corrected trapezoidal rules for a class of singular integrals: Numerical tests

-The surface chosen for the tests is a torus, centered in a randomly chosen point in 3D and rotated with randomly chosen angles along the $x$-, $y$- and $z$-axes.
-This is to avoid any symmetry of the uniform Cartesian grid which can influence the convergence behavior.
-The torus is described by the following parametrization
+The surface chosen for the tests is a torus, centered {at a} randomly chosen point in 3D and rotated with randomly chosen angles along the $x$-, $y$- and $z$-axes.
+This is to avoid any symmetry of the uniform Cartesian grid which can influence the convergence behavior. {This setup includes all the essential difficulties one may encounter when applying the proposed method to a smooth surface: non-convexity, finite reach from the geometry, and asymmetry in the discretized system. }